 Posted Jan 30, 2014

-We hear so much these days about how psychotherapies can help people with mental health problems.
-But the most recent figures tend to suggest that as many as 57% of people with mental health problems are being treated solely with medications without any form of psychotherapy.
-And that figure is not going down—it’s going up!—up from 44% to 57% between 1998 and 2007.
-In addition the pediatric use of SSRIs has risen significantly between 1994 and 2000, largely to treat childhood anxiety and depression, and has often occurred without regulatory approval.
+We hear so much these days about how psychotherapy can help people with mental health problems.
+Yet, the most recent figures suggest that as many as 57 percent of people with mental health problems are being treated solely with medications without any form of psychotherapy.
+And that figure is not going down—it’s going up!—up from 44 percent to 57 percent between 1998 and 2007.
+In addition, the pediatric use of SSRIs has risen significantly between 1994 and 2000, largely to treat childhood anxiety and depression, and has often occurred without regulatory approval.

-However, there are numerous good reasons why drugs alone should not be the reflexive treatment of choice for many mental health problems, and I’ve listed some of these reasons below.
+However, there are many good reasons why drugs alone should not be the reflexive treatment of choice for many mental health problems.
+I’ve listed some of these reasons below.

-1. In the case of some mental health problems, such as depression, between 50-60% of individuals taking anti-depressant drugs do show improvement, but in many cases, drug treatments are associated with an increased risk of subsequent relapse, and a more effective treatment might be to combine drug treatment with psychological therapies.
+- In the case of some mental health problems, such as depression, between 50 to 60 percent of individuals taking antidepressant drugs do show improvement, but in many cases, drug treatments are associated with an increased risk of subsequent relapse.
+A more effective treatment might be to combine drug treatment with psychological therapies.

-2. Treating some common mental health problems with drugs from the outset may effectively “medicalize” them, turning what might have been short-term acute bouts into a longer-term chronic problem.
+- Treating some common mental health problems with drugs from the outset may effectively “medicalize” them, turning what might have been short-term, acute bouts into a longer-term, chronic problem.
 For example, almost everyone knows someone who has been on antidepressants for most of their life.
 Good business for the pharmaceutical industry, but are those drugs having any significant effect on symptoms over the long-term?

-3. Prescribing drugs at the onset of a mental health problem perpetuates a medical model of mental health that may lead many sufferers to believe their recovery is now out of their hands and in the hands of medical experts.
-This is akin to labeling a mental health problem a “disease”, and this can have very significant negative effects on the sufferers ability to self-regulate and self-help.
+- Prescribing drugs at the onset of a mental health problem perpetuates a medical model of mental health that may lead many sufferers to believe their recovery is now out of their hands and in the hands of medical experts.
+This is akin to labeling a mental health problem a “disease," and this can have very significant negative effects on the sufferer's ability to self-regulate and help themselves.
 For example, studies show that recent attempts to label obesity as a “disease” actually has a significant negative effect on self-regulation of obesity symptoms.

-6. One obvious—but important—downside to many drugs used to treat mental health problems is that they often have significant and distressing side-effects.
+- One obvious—but important—downside to many drugs used to treat mental health problems is that they often have significant and distressing side effects.
 These side effects can be physical and include fatigue, blurred vision, gastric disorders, headaches, dizziness, sexual dysfunction, risk of cardiac disorders, and weight gain.
-In many cases (such as antipsychotics) these side effects are significant enough to make up to 50% of those taking medication stop taking them.
+In many cases (such as antipsychotics) these side effects are significant enough to make up to 50 percent of those taking medication stop taking them.
 But apart from medical symptoms, some pharmacological treatments can also increase psychological symptoms such as anxiety, suicidal ideation, and even increase suicide attempts (especially in young adults).

-9. Sadly, many of those health professionals (GPs and family physicians) at the first point of contact with people suffering mental health problems are poorly trained to identify psychological problems in their patients, and have little time available to devote to dealing with these types of problems.
-This increasingly makes medication prescription an attractive option for doctors whose time-per-patient is limited—an outcome which will have all the potential negative effects of medicalizing the problem into a "disease."
+- Sadly, many of those health professionals (GPs and family physicians) at the first point of contact with people suffering from mental health problems are poorly trained to identify psychological problems in their patients and have little time available to devote to dealing with these types of problems.
+This increasingly makes medication prescription an attractive option for doctors whose time-per-patient is limited—an outcome that will have all the potential negative effects of medicalizing the problem into a "disease."

-These are just some of the reasons why we should be wary of the increasing trend of treating psychological problems with medications, and in many cases medications without accompanying psychological help and support.
-There are certainly attempts being made in many countries to increase access to psychological therapies for those who need them, but while mental health is still viewed primarily as a medical problem within health care systems promoting medical models, little is likely to change rapidly.
+These are just some of the reasons why we should be wary of the increasing trend of treating psychological problems with medications, and in many cases, medications without accompanying psychological help and support.
+Certainly, attempts are being made in many countries to increase access to psychological therapies for those who need them, but while mental health is still viewed primarily as a medical problem within health care systems promoting medical models, little is likely to change rapidly.